modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-2.md

 (Images credit: CC Wikimedia Commons)
 </center>

-**Figure 5.4.** Diagram of a black body (left) and intensity of the experimental spectrum (I) as a function of the wavelength λ, at different temperatures ($T_1$ and $T_2$) (right).
+**Figure 5.4.** Diagram of a black body (left) and intensity of the experimental spectrum as a function of the wavelength, at different temperatures (right).

 In 1879 Josef Stefan (1835-1893) inferred from his observations that the rate at which energy is radiated from a heating body should be proportional to the fourth power of its absolute temperature.
 Later, in 1884, an assistant of Stefan's at the University of Vienna, Ludwig Edward Boltzmann (1844-1906), calculated the speed of the particles of a gas to obtain the radiation pressure exerted by a piston on the molecules of the gas contained inside a cylinder.
 From these two contributions, an inference from experimental data and a theoretical derivation, the Stefan-Boltzmann law resulted: when the contributions of all wavelengths are added the total power radiated per unit area of the cavity opening is $I(T) = σT^4$, where σ is Stefan's constant.

+***

-STAGE 2: *Contextualized explanation in a technical language of the assumptions and approximations required to characterize the scenario, the objects and the agents that are described in the problem statement.
+<u>STAGE 2:</u> *Contextualized explanation in a technical language of the assumptions and approximations required to characterize the scenario, the objects and the agents that are described in the problem statement.
 An idea of what the solution to the problem should be is included.*

 According to experimental results, the maximum intensity of the radiation emitted by the black body occurs for a $λ_{max}$ and its position shifts to the left (towards blue) as the temperature increases.
 This was specified by Wilhelm Carl Werner Otto Fritz Franz Wien (1864-1928) when in 1893 he proposed the relation $λ_{max}T = a$, where $a$ is a constant.
 This relationship is known as Wien's displacement law (Figure 5.5).